 Your client moved halfway through the year

-The simplified method can only be used for one home per tax return only.
-So, if your client works out of two separate residences or moves partway through the year, you can apply the simplified method for the qualified area in one home, but you’ll use actual expenses and the standard method to calculate the deduction for the other home(s).
-If you are filing a Schedule C, you’ll use Form 8829, Expenses for Business Use of the Home.
+The simplified method for home office deduction can only be used for one home per tax return.
+If your client works out of two separate residences or moves part way through the year, you can apply the simplified method for the qualified area in one home, but you’ll use actual expenses and the standard method to calculate the deduction for the other home(s).
+If you file a Schedule C, you’ll use Form 8829, Expenses for Business Use of the Home.
 See how to file Form 8829 with TaxSlayer Pro.

 Your client only uses their home office for part of the year

-What you’ll need to do in this case is calculate the average monthly allowable square footage.
-To do this, add up the amount of square feet they used each month, and then divide that number by 12 (for 12 months in a year).
-If the qualified business use was less than 15 days in a month, use 0 for that month.
+In this case, you’ll need to calculate the average monthly allowable square footage.
+To do this, add up the total square footage used each month and divide that number by 12 (for 12 months in a year).
+Note: If the qualified business use was less than 15 days a month, use 0 for that month.

 1,000 / 12 = 83.3 (average monthly square footage)